Estampie: Musical form

 In an instrumental estampie, the open and closed endings of the puncta are the same each time, so that the end of the punctum serves as the refrain, in the form:

 a+x, a+y; b+x, b+y, c+x, c+y, etc.

+According to Ian Pittaway, there is also the compound estampie where puncta following the first punctus begin by adding new material, then repeat one or more sections of material from preceding puncta before the open and closed endings.
+There is no exact form aside from the fact that new material comes first.

+An example of the form of compound estampie is found in Tre Fontane, and English estampie: